Lawmakers from CM Shinde-led Shiv Sena won't win next election, claims Sanjay Raut

 Speaking to reporters here, Raut also claimed that CM Shinde was keen on a foreign tour, while farmers in parts of the state were staring at crop losses due to erratic rainfall.

-Asked about the possibility that Shinde's side may issue a whip against four Shiv Sena (UBT) MPs for not attending a discussion on the women reservation's bill in Parliament, Raut said, “It is a trivial matter for us that they would issue a whip against four of our Lok Sabha members."
-"They (Shinde group lawmakers) should first know that none of them are going to win the next election,” the Rajya Sabha member claimed.
+Asked about the possibility that Shinde's side may issue a whip against four Shiv Sena (UBT) MPs for skipping voting on the women's reservation bill in Parliament, Raut said, "It is a trivial matter for us that they would issue a whip against four of our Lok Sabha members."
+"They (Shinde group lawmakers) should first know that none of them are going to win the next election," the Rajya Sabha member claimed.

 A revolt led by Shinde in June last year led to a split in the Shiv Sena and collapse of the Uddhav Thackeray-headed Maha Vikas Aghadi government in the state.